CLARIAH/scholarly-web-annotation-server/discussion/handling-permissions.md

 + **delete**: the permission to completely remove an annotation.

 There are some issues regarding *editing* and *deleting* annotations.
 If an annotation is the target of a later annotation, it cannot be changed or removed without consequences.
 One way of dealing with this is to add a notification to annotations that target a changed/deleted annotation.
 Another way is to not allow changing/removing annotations that are targets of other annotations.

+[BB: In Alexandria, there is no "editing" of an annotation as such, when you PUT to an existing annotation, this creates a new annotation that replaces the existint annotation, and increases the "version" number.
+When referring to the annotation by URI, it always refers to the latest version of the annotation, but all versions of the annotation can be retrieved by adding /ver/ + the version number to the annotation URI.
+Also, sending a DELETE to an annotation sets the state of that annotation to DELETED.
+DELETED annotations are hidden by default, but can still be retrieved. ( http://huygensing.github.io/alexandria/alexandria-acceptance-tests/concordion/nl/knaw/huygens/alexandria/annotation/Accessing.html )
+This can be an alternative or an additional way of dealing with edit/delete.

+There is also currently no provision in Alexandria for user-based access limitations, or grouping of users.]

 ### Capturing groups and permissions in annotations